Skip to main content

 Guide

 ... editing multiple genes at once; using dual nickases to generate a knockout or gene edit; or using Cas9...the targeted gene.
 The ideal result is a loss-of-function mutation within the targeted gene.
 However, the...eliminate target gene function.
 It has also been used extensively to screen for novel genes that regulate... activate, or repress genes.
 Each library typically contains ∼3–6 gRNAs per gene to ensure modification...repress, visualize, and isolate genes.
-Activation or Repression of Target Genes Figure 9: Overview of CRISPRi...highest levels of single-gene activation (Figure 9D) In bacteria, activating gene expression is more difficult... of effective gene activators when fused with dCas9.
+Activation or Repression of Target Genes Targeting dCas9 to transcription...single-gene activation (Figure 9D) Figure 9: Overview of CRISPRi/a.
+In bacteria, activating gene expression... of effective gene activators when fused with dCas9.
 Recently, synthetic CRISPR-Cas gene activators have...